-In 2012, Schools Tree Day will be held on Friday 27 July.
+Each year Schools Tree Day is held on the last Friday of July, with National Tree Day on the last Sunday of July.
 We understand that this date may not suit every school because of prior commitments or weather conditions.
 If this is the case, register your site on a date where as many student volunteers can get involved, or alternatively hold several Tree Days so that each grade can participate in the event.
-Planet Ark has arranged volunteer insurance coverage all year round to enable planting at convenience to both your environment and your school.

-Whenever you hold your Schools Tree Day event, you still need to register your activity with us to be covered by our insurance and to be part of the national tally.
-This can be done via our website at http://treeday.planetark.org or by calling the National Tree Day Hotline at 1300 88 5000.
+Whenever you hold your Schools Tree Day event, you still need to register your activity with us to be part of the national tally.
+This can be done via our website at http://treeday.planetark. org or by calling the National Tree Day Hotline at 1300 88 5000.